felipearaujolima/Image-Analysis-Course/src/c_functions/c_functions/README.md

 This one is to apply a convertion in a image, to go from YCbCr to RGB.

 # Image
+These functions are for working with image, and by that i mean: Reading, Writing, Copying and Destroing a image.
+In here you will also find the structure of a image, and some global aux functions.

 ### *(struct)* Image
 This structure is the key to all of what we are doing, it's where the image is gonna be allocated.